 About Shachi: Shachi began her formal education in Bharathanatyam at age 8 under Smt.
 Ranjani Saigal of the Eastern Rhythms Dance School in Boston.
 At 13, Shachi spent a summer training in Chennai with Smt.
 Kausalya Srinivasan of the Sunartaka School of Dance and at 14, she completed her Arangetram (solo debut) under the tutelage of both her teachers.
 That summer, she performed in Vasantha Vaikunth’s dance drama, “Dancing Into Orbit”.
 Following this, Shachi had the privilege to study at the Thillai Fine Arts Academy with Smt.
 Sunanda Narayanan who trained her in the grammar and theory of the Vuzhvoor style of Bharathanatyam.

 In college, Shachi co-founded Bates Masti, which prided itself on authentic Bollywood/ Indian folk performances by dancers of all backgrounds and experiences.
 She performed and taught workshops throughout the New England area.
-Since moving to New York in December 2013, Shachi has enjoyed performing with Ajna and teaching classes in children’s Bharathanatyam, and children’s and adults’ Bollywood/Bhangra.
+Since moving to New York in December 2013, Shachi has enjoyed performing with Ajna and teaching classes in Bharathanatyam, Semi-Classical, and Bollywood dance.
+As Assistant Director, she manages the Ajna Dance School and works with Director Minila Shah to create new and engaging works for the Ensemble.

 About Alisha: Alisha Desai has been a part of Ajna Dance since it’s conception in Fall 2011 as a performer and instructor.
 She has expertise in Bollywood and Bharatantyam (Indian classical), and is also skilled in theater jazz, hip hop and modern.
 Currently, she is also a featured dancer in AATMA’s Mystic India: the World Tour (www.mysticindiatheshow.com), where she has performed for audiences nationally and internationally including in China and the Middle East.
 She is a core member of NYC Bhangra Dance Company (www.nycbhangra.com) as well.
 Alisha discovered her passion for Indian dance when she spent a year abroad intensively training in Bharatanatyam at the Maharaja Sayajirao University of Baroda in India.